-The Danish landings are mainly by-catch in the cod fishery.
-The major season for flounder by-catch is winter, where some fishing boats may catch up to two tons per day, depending on depth and area.
+The Danish landings are mainly bycatch in the cod fishery.
+The major season for flounder bycatch is winter, where some fishing boats may catch up to two tonnes per day, depending on depth and area.
 Most flounder are caught in the area east and southeast of Bornholm (SD 25).
 There is a high variability between years.
 The amount of the flounder catch discarded depends on price and size of the flounder.
 In the most recent years the price declined and therefore the amount of flounder discarded increased.

-German flounder landings are also mainly by-catch in the cod-directed fishery, but in ICES SD24 there is a German trawl fishery directed to flounder, in particular in the 3rd and in the 4th quarters.
-This fishery contributes a maximum of about 35 % to the total German flounder landings.
-In SD 24 about 85% of the landings are taken in the trawl fishery.
-In SD 25 nearly all German flounder landings are taken by trawl.
+German flounder landings are also mainly bycatch in the cod-directed fishery, but in ICES SD24 there is a German trawl fishery directed to flounder, in particular in the 3rd and in the 4th quarters.
 The German flounder landings depend largely on the market situation (price and demand for flounder).
-In 2007, some periods of good prices for flounder were reported by the fishermen.
+In 2007, some periods of good prices for flounder were reported by the fishers.
 Therefore the variation in the landing cannot be considered as an indicator for the stock size.